You’ll find all the best things to do in Costa Mesa, a suburb of Orange County in Southern California.

 Looking for a good value?
 Try the prix fixe menu.
 You get an appetizer, entree, and dessert for $45.

-I choose the Bacon-wrapped Medjool dates stuffed with gorgonzola cheese and wrapped with Applewood smoked bacon.
+I chose the Bacon-wrapped Medjool dates stuffed with gorgonzola cheese and wrapped with Applewood smoked bacon.

 The dates were soft and the savory sweet combination was a great introduction to the meal to come.

 For my entree, I selected the Rack of Lamb with sweet corn puree, roasted Provencal vegetables, mint chimichurri, and a California balsamic glaze.

 I’ll always choose a rack of lamb when it’s offered.
 Because I don’t have the skill nor patience to cook lamb for myself.
 The lamb was tender, juicy, and flavorful.
 I don’t usually like pureed vegetables but after one taste, I was sold.
 I was shoving aside all the vegetables to get to every drop.
 They need to offer the sweet corn puree as a side

 It was hard to decide which dessert to pick.
 Ultimately, the Key Lime Whoopie Pie won.

 The Caesar was assembled tableside.
 I said assembled vs prepared.
 Assembled means all the ingredients are already mixed and the waiter tosses the salad in front of you.
 Whereas, tableside preparation means the dressing is mixed and then the salad is tossed.